Bludsoee/ept-2025-b00s/writeups/crypto/Curvy/Sjokoladepålegg/README.md

 # Part 3 - Ell-3 Flag

-This one took me a while longer.
-The third script hints:
+For this one, the third script hints:

 “since you’re so SMART…”

-A subtle reference to Nigel Smart’s attack on anomalous elliptic curves.
+A subtle reference to Nigel Smart’s attack on anomalous elliptic curves!

 This script again does: